joshday/OnlineStatsBase.jl/README.md

 ## Interface

-Note (3/21/18): OnlineStats and OnlineStatsBase are going through some changes on the master branches.
-Give it a week for so before relying heavily on the following interface.

 ### Required Methods
 - **`_fit!(stat, y)`**: Update the "sufficient statistics" of the estimator from a single observation `y`.
 - **`merge!(stat1, stat2)`** (optional, no default): Merge OnlineStat `stat2` into `stat1`.